Expert Legal Guidance You Can Trust

 Board-Certified Lawyer Helping You Draft Pre- & Postnuptial Agreements in Florida

-When you contemplate getting married or divorced, it is a good idea to consult a knowledgeable Clearwater family law attorney for guidance on drafting a marital agreement.
+When you contemplate getting married or divorced, it is a good idea to consult a knowledgeable Tampa Bay attorney for guidance on drafting a marital agreement.
 A marital agreement is a carefully written contract between two people who intend to get married or who are already married.
 The agreement states how important financial matters will be handled during a marriage or in the event of divorce or death.

 The insight of an experienced attorney at the Law Offices of K. Dean Kantaras, P.A. can help make your marital agreement as comprehensive and fair as possible.

 Contact us online or call us at (727) 939-6113 now to get started on your marital agreement!

 In a Florida divorce, state law controls spousal rights.